 How To Cure Goldfish Nitrate Poisoning Without Nitrate Shock

-If you observe any of the aforementioned symptoms, you should immediately do a water test using a reputable liquid test kit.
-After conducting the water analysis, you will be able to determine whether the poisoning was caused by a rapid jump in Nitrate levels or by prolonged exposure to lower levels.
+If you notice any of the above signs, you should test your water right away with a reliable liquid test kit.
+After conducting the water analysis, you can determine whether the poisoning was caused by a rapid jump in Nitrate levels or by prolonged exposure to lower levels.

 Then, let’s learn how to treat them.
 But first, we need to determine what risk if you do the treatment too fast, Nitrate shock.